gauravsingh0809/github.io/README.md

 *  Set request path to *
 *  Set module as FastCgiModule
 *  Executable file  C:\Python39\Python.exe|C:\your\application\path\wfastcgi.py  - Give the path of these files in server
-*  Click “Request Restrictions” adn make sure “Invoke handler only if request is mapped to:” checkbox is unchecked
+*  Click “Request Restrictions” and make sure “Invoke handler only if request is mapped to:” checkbox is unchecked
 *  Confirm the module mapping dialog by clicking yes.

 4. Go to the root server settings and click on the FastCgi Settings.
 Double click to open environment variables collection editor.